sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 ### Prerequisites ###

 - Running and "empty" [Database Cloud Service](../preparation.md) instance which has no Java Cloud Services dependency.
+It is already provisioned on your account, please check your [Database Cloud Service console](https://dbaas.oraclecloud.com/dbaas/faces/dbRunner.jspx).
+Service name: **techcoDB** (or **techcoDB2**)
-- Download SSH keypair (`pk.openssh`, `public.key`) into your `/u01/content/cloud-native-devops-workshop/cloud-utils` directory from image [location](https://drive.google.com/open?id=0B0MXC4qaECO6RHBWMEttdW9fOVk).
+- [Download] SSH keypair (`pk.openssh`, `public.key`) into your `/u01/content/cloud-native-devops-workshop/cloud-utils` directory from this [location](https://drive.google.com/open?id=0B0MXC4qaECO6RHBWMEttdW9fOVk).
 Than change the permissions of the private key:

 		[oracle@localhost cloud-utils]$ chmod 400 /u01/content/cloud-native-devops-workshop/cloud-utils/pk.openssh